Can Screenshots Be Used as Evidence in Ohio Criminal Cases?

 Investigators may attempt to obtain evidence from:

-The original communication may provide information not visible in a screenshot.
+The original communication may provide information that is not visible in a screenshot.

 What Happens When Someone Denies Sending the Message?